 Characters: Holy hell, did everyone make a come back in my book.
 As I mentioned in my review of The Rose Society, I couldn’t connect with Sergio or Maeve or the rest of the Daggers that much anymore.
 But in The Midnight Star?
 Oh, that took a 360* turn my friends.

-Chapter length/pacing: Remember in the Young Elites review where I mentioned mad anxiety coming your way??
+Chapter length/pacing: Remember in my review for The Young Elites where I mentioned mad anxiety is coming your way?
 Haha, here it is again!
-I swear, Lu does not fail at keeping her readers on edge.
+I swear Lu does not fail at keeping her readers on edge.
 Especially scenes that involved Teren.
-Because, you never know what happens with that guy.
+Because you never know what happens with that guy.
 UGH.
 Again, refer to spoilers.

 Cliche count: none!

-If you’ve journeyed with Adelina and the Young Elites through the first two books, I’d recommend finishing the series.
-Don’t let my review discourage you, as you could feel the complete opposite.
+If you’ve journeyed with Adelina and the Young Elites through the first two books, I recommend finishing the series.
+Don’t let my review discourage you, as you could feel completely different about it.
 I love that all the characters come together on this journey, despite past events.
 I love the journey in itself.
 I still love Rafaele and Magiano and Adelina and Violetta.
 But everything else? *sigh*

-I didn’t not (Ik double negative) care about her death because I hated her or something, I didn’t care because I knew it was coming.
+Now, for Violetta, I didn’t not care about her death because I hated her or something, I didn’t care because I knew it was coming.
 I was already prepared, and when it happened.
-I was just kinda like…
+I was just kinda like…”welp.”